Issue |

 The aforementioned condition represents the separation criterion.
 It is subsequently reformulated into the following condition

 where is the constant from the separation condition (2), coinciding with the one used in Ref.[13].
 Readers can refer to Refs.[8] and [13] about the separation condition (3).
-The condition (2) holds, then is separated.
+The condition (2) holds, then

 To a point z, a region is defined by